uw-pycert-course-01/assignment06/README.md

 Your submission should include the following:

-1. The py files, including tests, that you developed.
+1. All Python (.py) files, including tests, that you developed.
-1. The csv file with some employee data in it.
+1. A sample csv file with some employee data in it.
+1. Any other files required to successfully run your code.
 1. Run `git log > history.txt` in the terminal from your project root directory to show how you have committed regularly.
-1. Be sure to submit through git, and zip and attached to your Canvas submission.
+1. Be sure to submit through git, using a pull request from a branch called *Development*.
+1. You also need to upload your code to Canvas, uploading it as a pull request.
+1. In Canvas, add a comment to your submission with a link to your pull request.

 ## Tips